 Broad sets of applicability.

 IoT network has spread into nearly every aspect of life, and, as such, is a driver for economic growth, social cohesion/inclusion, and for the improvement of welfare and well-being.
 Disruptive solutions are however required to sustain this evolution.
 In this regard, explosive market growth is predicted for battery-free tags and sensors.
-AMP IoT WLAN tackles all the main challenges, in order to create battery-free via energy harvesting and thus maintenance free and sustainable networks, enabling IEEE 802.11based WLAN to strengthen the position in the field and remain at the forefront of the evolution.
+AMP IoT WLAN tackles all the main challenges, in order to create battery-free devices via energy harvesting and thus maintenance free and sustainable networks, enabling IEEE 802.11based WLAN to strengthen the position in the field and remain at the forefront of the evolution.

-AMP IoT capability could enhance WLAN network with at least 3 main functions: identification, sensor data transmission, and positioning [1].
+AMP IoT capability could enhance WLAN network with at least following functions: identification, and sensor data transmission [1].

 Nowadays, the market for object identification is projected to reach USD 35.6 billion by 2030 from USD 14.5 billion in 2022 and it is expected to grow at a CAGR of 11.9% from 2022 to 2030 [2] .
 The market is expected to expand from an output of 18,836.5 million units in 2021 and surpass 49,116.4 million units by 2031 [3] .
 AMP IoT is a promising candidate technology to play a critical role in the market of object identification by potentially providing remote, automatic, omni-directional, highly efficient and reliable object identification.
 With these new characteristics, AMP IoT WLAN can be further applied in asset management in new market such as smart agriculture where the coverage requirement is beyond the capability of current technologies.

-AMP IoT WLAN can also be used for positioning, e.g., for positioning in manufacturing, establishing an indoor positioning and navigation system etc. The global Indoor positioning and navigation market was valued at $6.92 billion in 2020 and is projected to grow to $23.6 billion in 2025 at a CAGR of 27.9% [4] .
-Unlike the outdoor use cases where Global Navigation Satellite System can be used, it calls for much more efficient indoor positioning and navigation technologies for indoor use cases.
-AMP IoT WLAN based indoor positioning and navigation system can be easily deployed with low cost and can be easily used by the verticals and individual customer.

-AMP IoT WLAN can be used for sensor networks [5] .
+AMP IoT WLAN can also be used for sensor networks [5] .
 The global industrial wireless sensor network market size is expected to reach USD 8,669.8 million by 2025, growing at a CAGR of 15.2% from 2019 to 2025, according to this study.
 The benefits offered by IWSN over wired networks, such as mobility, self-discovery capability, compact size, cost-effectiveness, and reduced complexity, are anticipated to play a significant role in increasing global demand.
 For example, the development of smart grid requires the sensor network to realize intelligent perception and data fusion.
 The combination of communication network and sensing technology applied in the power grid will develop towards the deep integration of sensing and communication.
 China’s State Grid plans to invest more than 150 billion yuan ($22 billion) in the second half of 2022 in ultra-high voltage (UHV) power transmission lines, for example.
 Millions of sensors and meters need to be deployed along these UHV power transmission lines to monitor temperature, humidity, etc., and detect fault operations, which creates a huge market for AMP IoT devices with unique features such as maintenance-free and battery-less.